ankit-rane/Stock-Price/README.md

 # Usage

-This will give you an overview of the stock that you wish to purachase which includes the open price and yearly high of the stock.
+This will give you an overview of the stock that you wish to purchase which includes the open price and yearly high of the stock.

 # Contributors